 The term “serious bodily injury” is defined under Pennsylvania law as any bodily injury that creates a substantial risk of death, or causes permanent or serious disfigurement or protracted impairment or loss of the function of any organ or bodily member.

 In many of these cases, an issue arises as to whether the person injured actually suffered serious bodily injury or just suffered a minor injury.
 In some cases, the other person only suffers a small cut and scar, or a fractured bone, or soft tissue damage.
-Because of a pending personal injury cases, the person injured often has reason to exaggerate the damages during the pending civil lawsuit for money damages.
+Because of a pending personal injury case, the person injured often has reason to exaggerate the damages during the pending civil lawsuit for money damages.

 Your attorney can help you understand how Pennsylvania law defines this term and how the definition might impact how your case is ultimately resolved.